Exploring 11 Types of Drones: Features and Functions

 6. Fixed-Wing Drone

-This tilting action means that it cannot move forward quickly or turn around immediately like a quadcopter or octocopter would be able to do.
+This tilting action means it cannot move forward quickly or turn around immediately, as a quadcopter or octocopter would be able to.

-Most fixed-wing drones cannot carry any additional payload, such as cameras or sensors, since there is no room for any attachment points on the frame.
+Most fixed-wing drones cannot carry an additional payload, such as cameras or sensors, because the frame does not have room for attachment points.

 7. Large Military Drone